nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 JSCS is a popular code syle checker/enforcer.
 Installing JSCS is a three-step process:

-* JSCS is a node package, so first install it using npm.
+* JSCS is a Node.js package, so first install it using npm.
 From the terminal, run `npm install jscs -g` so that JSCS is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).

 * Next, to link JSCS to Sublime, install the 'SublimeLinter-jscs' plug-in by choosing it from the Package Control: Install Package list.
-[Note 'SublimeLinter-jscs' will only appear in Sublime v3.]
+[Note 'SublimeLinter-jscs' will only appear in Sublime 3.]

 * After SublimeLinter-jscs is installed, you need to specify the linting rules.
 The rules can be specified by directory (per project), but it is helpful to setup a default rules file that is applied to any JavaScript document that is a child of your home folder directory (and does not have a rules file).
 To setup a default rules file, just create a file in your home directory [~] called .js<span style="color:red">**cs**</span>rc (make sure the file name is correct!) and paste in the following code: